imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/questions.md

 	2001:0db8:0a0b:12f0:0000:0000:0000:0001

 This version of an IP address is made up of 8 sets of four hexadecimal digits and are separated by colons.
 The need for IPv6 arose when the amount of IPv4 address were beginning to run out.
 Even though IPv4 can accommodate around 4.3 billion different addresses, the high rate of computers being connected to the Internet, the huge blocks of IP addresses being reserved by large corporations, and various other factors, caused them to run out.
-IPv6 aims to solve this problem by being able to accommodate trillions or numbers so we should never run out of IP Addresses again.
+IPv6 aims to solve this problem by being able to accommodate trillions of numbers so we should never run out of IP Addresses again.

 To understand how the IP addressing system works, we will use IPv4.
 With the IPv4 address, part determines which network (network address) the data should be sent to and the other part determines which computer within that network (host address) the data should be sent to.